dbeley/bandcamp-library-scraper/README.md

-# bandcamp-wishlist-scraper
+# bandcamp-library-scraper

-Export your bandcamp data into a csv file.
+Export your bandcamp library into a csv file.

 This script does not download audio files, only metadata.